We’re Maša and Michael Ofei (M & M), a married couple, currently based in Tasmania and the creators behind The Minimalist Vegan.

 July 2013 – Free from “The More Virus.”

-Up until this time in their lives, Maša and Michael were caught in what they call “The More Virus.”
+Until this time in their lives, Maša and Michael were caught in what they call “The More Virus.”

 Michael was in real estate and defined success by having more.
 More sales, more money, more houses, more security.

-But working 12 hour days and taking phone calls at all hours of the night was not a relationship Maša wanted to be a part of.
+Working 12 hour days and taking phone calls at all hours of the night was not a relationship Maša wanted to be a part of.
 So with that, Michael made the tough decision to leave real estate and search for a path where he could pursue personal growth without compromising quality time with Maša amongst other relationships in his life.

 Maša at the time was winding down her portrait photography business as her passion for health was calling her.
 She ended up studying to become a health coach.